ElCuboNegro/CS50AI/README.md

 ```
   Actions(s) = {
+    s = empty square position.
-    if the empty square is in the middle: 4 actions,
+    if the empty square is in the middle: {<4 actions>: a1, a2, a3, a4},
-    if the empty square is on the side: 3 actions,
+    if the empty square is on the side: {<3 actions>: a1, a2, a3},
-    if the empty square is in the corner: 2 actions
+    if the empty square is in the corner: {<2 actions>: a1, a2},
 }